F1ATB/Remote-SDR/README.md

 # Remote-SDR
 Remote-SDR remotely controls a SDR receiver and a SDR transmitter from a web browser.
 Pre-configured for the QO-100 Es'Hail 2 satellite transponder.
 Can be used for any NBFM, SSB or CW Radio from 1MHz up to 6 GHz.
-It can works in full duplex with Adalm-Pluto SDR, HackRF One, RTL-SDR or SA818.
+It can works in full duplex with Adalm-Pluto SDR, HackRF One, RTL-SDR, RSP1, RSP1A or SA818.
 Signal processing is done using gnuradio-companion and javascript.
-It runs on 1 or 2 Orange Pi One Plus single board computers under Armbian operating system to drive the SDRs.
-It runs also now on an Orange Pi Zero 2 with Armbian (Bullseye).
+It runs  on an Orange Pi Zero 2 with Armbian (Bullseye).
 It runs since version 2.4 on Raspberry 4 using Rasperry Pi OS.

 Version 4.0 introduces the new Raspberry OS (Bullseye) for the Raspberry Pi 4B.